 (a) The PCP's name and last date the PCP is available to provide care to the MCP's members;

-(d) An MCP telephone number members can call for further information and/or assistance.
+(c) An MCP telephone number members can call for further information or assistance.

-(7) In order to assure availability of services and qualifications of providers, ODJFS may require submission of documentation in accordance with paragraph (B) of this rule regardless of whether the MCP subcontracts directly for services or does so through another entity.
+(5) In order to assure availability of services and qualifications of providers, ODM may require submission of documentation in accordance with paragraph (B) of this rule regardless of whether the MCP subcontracts directly for services or does so through another entity.

-(8) In the event that an MCP's medicaid managed care program participation in a service area is terminated, the MCP must provide written notification to its affected subcontractors at least forty-five calendar days prior to the termination date, unless otherwise specified by ODJFS.
+(6) In the event that an MCP's medicaid managed care program participation in a service area is terminated, the MCP must provide written notification to its affected subcontracted providers at least forty-five calendar days prior to the termination date, unless otherwise specified by ODM.